About the Undergraduate Writing, Literature and Publishing Major

-Despite the increasing influence of visual media, the written word remains our society’s most ubiquitous form of communication.
 Whether it’s the rise of niche magazines, the return of the physical bookstore, or the growth of digital self-publishing, the written word isn’t disappearing—it’s evolving.
-Emerson’s Writing, Literature & Publishing major provides students with the knowledge, understanding, and skills across both print and digital media needed to thrive in this changing literary environment.
+Emerson College’s undergraduate Writing, Literature and Publishing BA program provides you with the knowledge, understanding, and skills across both print and digital media that are needed to thrive in this changing literary environment.

 From literary history and theory to critical reading techniques and creative writing, the program offers a broad foundation in literature as an art form and publishing as an industry.
 Housed in the Department of Writing, Literature and Publishing in the School of the Arts, the program’s faculty teach courses in magazine writing, copywriting, creative writing, literary studies, and traditional and digital publishing, exploring topics from a multitude of theoretical and cultural perspectives.
 Our Writing, Literature and Publishing degree will help you build a future out of bringing all kinds of powerful stories to life.

 Real-World Experience as a Writing and Publishing Professional

 Writing, Literature and Publishing majors have ample opportunity to gain real-world learning experience.
 Here are a few examples:

 - Students can write or work for a number of student literary journals and magazines, including Redivider, em Magazine, The Emerson Review, Concrete Literary Magazine, and Your Magazine.

 - Emerson hosts a Pitch Slam event during which students give a one-minute pitch to a board of local and national editors for the opportunity to have their writing published.

 - Beyond campus, students have access to coveted internships through our alumni network, which includes New York Times–bestselling authors, editors, and publishing professionals.
 Recent internship sites include: Boston magazine, Reader’s Digest, and Yale University Press.